 This shows how critical it is to put yourself in the shoes of your searcher when writing your PPC ad copy.

-The structure of your AdWords account is one of the most critical components when it comes to paid search, and for those marketing colleges, private schools for children (to parents), or any other continuing education programs, the best way to entice the most relevant leads that are more likely to convert is by structuring around the programs you offer.
+The structure of your Google Ads account is one of the most critical components when it comes to paid search, and for those marketing colleges, private schools for children (to parents), or any other continuing education programs, the best way to entice the most relevant leads that are more likely to convert is by structuring around the programs you offer.

 This might seem obvious, but the mistake has been made where education marketers bid on general terms like “bachelor’s degree” or “MBA” and end up wasting tons of money because the search isn’t specific enough.